NarahariHegde/Counter/README.md

-# Counter
+# Random number generator
-random counter
-this application is a ranomised counter,where it gives distinct number in the interval of 5 seconds.
+this application is a randomised counter,where it gives distinct number in the interval of 5 seconds.